-A strong sales strategy plan creates the foundation for a cohesive and successful sales organization.
+A strong sales strategy creates the foundation for a cohesive and successful sales organization.

 Sales strategies and initiatives also align salespeople on shared goals and empower them to do their best work — keeping them happy and successful, too.

-In this guide, we'll dig into some sales strategies and initiatives that helps you generate more leads and close more deals.
+In this guide, we'll dig into some sales strategies and initiatives that can help you generate more leads and close more deals.
+But first, let’s define what a sales strategy is.

 Most strategies involve a detailed plan of best practices and processes set by management.